marsantosh/gaddys08ed/18/notes.md

 rear of a queue, and to __dequeue__ means to remove an element from the front of a queue.
 There are several algorithms for implementing these operations.

+### Dynamic Queues
+A queue may be implemented as a linked list and expand or shrink with each enqueue or dequeue operation.
+Dynamic queues, which are built around linked lists, are much more intuitive to understand than static queues.
+A dynamic queue starts as an empty linked list.
+With the first enqueue operation, a node is added, which is pointed to by the front and rear pointers.
+As each new item is added to the queue, a new node is added to the rear of the list, and the rear pointer is updated to point to the new node.
+As each item is dequeued, front is made to point to the next node in the list, and then the node that was previously at the front of the list is deleted.